dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 The following sample application consumes the data stream produced by the Kafka producer and inserts it into the Splice Machine database table.

-The `main` body of this application uses Kafka to consume entries in the stream into a Spark RDD and invokes the `doWork` method to process the stream entries.
+The main body of this application uses Kafka to consume entries in the stream into a Spark RDD and invokes the `doWork` method to process the stream entries.
 The `doWork` method:

 * Creates a Spark session.
 * Connects to your Splice Machine database.
 * Maps stream entries into a Spark DataFrame.
 * Uses the `insert` function of the Splice Machine Structured Streaming Data Sink to insert the data into the table in real-time.

-This code is available in  [`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz) in the `SparkStreamingSubmit/src/main/java/com/splicemachine/sample/KafkaTopicProducer.java` file.
+This code is available in [`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz).
 {: .noteNote}

 These are the package and class import statements in the application: